 Such a powerful time for people to be free and express themselves!
 And fashion has always been an excellent way to do so.
 This was the time when most of the current vintage trends became popular: from flares to bell sleeves, shearling coats, jumpsuits, Mary Jane shoes, and mini skirts.

-A range of style icons like Jane Birkin and Jean Shrimpton made popular an effortless wardrobe, like some jeans and a white t-shirt.
+A range of style icons like Jane Birkin and Jean Shrimpton made popular an effortless wardrobe.

 Supermodel Twiggy had women freeing their minds and bodies into clothing that didn’t require any extra thought, as wide tent dresses.

 Jackie Kennedy was known for her tailored suit dresses and perfectly matching accessories.
 The ’70s fashion was marked by Jackie’s signature oversized sunglasses, maxi dresses and menswear-inspired suits.